yagoferrer/map-tools/README.md

 }
 ```

-Once instantiated you can access the Google Instance via:
+GMapsPlus gives you freedom.
+Once instantiated you can access directly like this:

 ```javascript
 GMP.maps.myMap.instance